 My passion for user experience stems from a deep sense of curiosity and empathy at the end user level.
-In the five years I have led the user experience efforts at Pursuant Health, my aspiration to delve deeper into the methodology and practice of human computer interaction has only grown stronger.
-My ultimate goal is to contribute my learnings and experience toward a world of workable technology – more specifically as it relates to healthcare.
+In the five years I have led the user experience efforts at Pursuant Health, my aspiration to delve deeper into the methodology and practice of human computer interaction had only grown stronger.
+This desire to learn more led me to the Human Computer Interaction Masters program at Georgia Tech where I am currently a first year MS HCI candidate.
+My ultimate goal is to contribute my learnings and experience toward a world of inclusive technology.

 Currently, there exist an array of socioeconomic disparities, known as the social determinants of health, that contribute to a large gap in healthcare resulting in poor health outcomes for underprivileged and impoverished populations.
 In effect, it has been estimated that 60 percent of health outcomes are directly correlated with the social determinants of health according to the New England Journal of Medicine.
 It is my goal to improve the quality of life for this underserved population and to help close this gap in healthcare.

 As Director of User Experience at Pursuant Health, I lead strategic thinking, creative concepting, and engaging design efforts to construct intuitive, ubiquitous health care platforms across multiple engagement channels.
 The user experience is developed with usability testing methodologies emphasizing the user journey, behavior patterns, task analyses, and cognitive walkthroughs in the retail environment.